robotmedia/RMStore/README.md

 ##Roadmap

-RMStore is in early stage and currently supports consumables and non-consumables only.
+RMStore is in initial development and its public API should not be considered stable.
 Future enhancements will include:

 * [Content download support](https://github.com/robotmedia/RMStore/issues/2)
 * [Better subcriptions support](https://github.com/robotmedia/RMStore/issues/3)